d4n3sh/thedaneshproject/content/posts/2013-09-15-manually-add-rss-feeds-feedly.md

   - 1761164700

 ---
 Feedly recently removed its minibar option and it's been a pain adding new feeds since.
-My work around is to use Google's &#8220;[RSS Subscription Extension][1]&#8221; and manually add the feeds in.
+My work around is to use Google's "[RSS Subscription Extension][1]" and manually add the feeds in.
 Install the extension.
 Browse to your site of choice.
 If the extension finds a valid RSS feed an icon will show up in your URL bar, click on it.
-Select the &#8220;manage&#8221; option from the dropdown and &#8220;add&#8221;.
-Give it a name and use the URL below. &#8220;%s&#8221; in the end represents the feed URL and is automatically understood by the extension.
+Select the "manage" option from the dropdown and "add".
+Give it a name and use the URL below. "%s" in the end represents the feed URL and is automatically understood by the extension.

 <pre>http://cloud.feedly.com/#subscription%2Ffeed%2F%s </pre>